jhassell/thejsway/manuscript/chapter03.md

 The pair of opening and closing braces defines the block of code associated with an `if` statement.
 This statement represents a **test**.
 It results in the following: "If the condition is true, then executes the instructions contained in the code block".

 The condition is always placed in parentheses after the `if`.
 The statements within the associated code block are shifted to the right.
 This practice is called **indentation** and helps make your code more readable.
 As your programs grow in size and complexity, it will become more and more important.
-The indentation value is often 2 or 4 spaces.
+The indentation is often 2 or 4 spaces.

-I> When the code block has only one statement, braces may be omitted.
-As a beginner, you should nonetheless always use braces when writing your first conditions.
+When the code block has only one statement, braces may be omitted.
+As a beginner, you should nonetheless always use braces when writing your first conditions as a good coding practice.

 ### Conditions

-A **condition** is an expression that evaluates as a value either true or false: it's called a **boolean** value.
+A **condition** is an expression that evaluates as a value of either true or false: it's called a **boolean** value.
 When the value of a condition is true, we say that this condition is satisfied.

 We have already studied numbers and strings, two types of data in JavaScript.
 Booleans are another type.
 This type has only two possible values: `true` and `false`.